redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/index.md

 #### Volatility Adjustment

-Credora adjusts liquidity metrics to account for the relationship between the historical volatility of asset pairs during extreme or stressed market conditions and the 30-day volatility input utilized in the Market Simulation framework.
+Credora adjusts liquidity metrics to account for the relationship between the historical volatility of asset pairs during extreme or stressed market conditions and the 30-day volatility input utilized in the Loan Pair Simulation framework.
 This adjustment is derived from an independent analysis that evaluates the impact of volatility on liquidity dynamics across various asset pairs.

 The process uses the last three years of historical price data to isolate the 95th percentile of daily price movements and calculate the volatility during extreme market conditions.
 Subsequently, the ratio between this extreme volatility and the historical volatility over the past 30 days is calculated.
 Finally, this ratio is applied to a curve that determines the appropriate liquidity discount.
 For typically volatile market pairs, the discount in liquidity is on average between 20% to 50%.